stephenhillier/apitest/README.md

     expect:
       status: 201
     body:
-      content: This is my comment!
+      comment: This is my comment!
     set:
       - var: created_comment
         from: id